Information for Bereaved Families & Friends

 Our medical examiner office has been working hard over the last four years, together with our local Registration Services, to minimise the impact of the change in the law.
 This is a major change for healthcare professionals, registrars and funeral services, but we all have the goal of creating a seamless transition for families going though bereavement.
 Your feedback will be invaluable in helping us to continuously improve this service.

-The most noticeable changes that come in on 9th September relate to the medical certificate of cause of death (MCCD) and the cremation paperwork.
+The most noticeable changes that came in on 9th September relates to the medical certificate of cause of death (MCCD) and the cremation paperwork.

 New Point of Contact for bereaved families